SQream/sqream_docs/guides/access_control.rst

 Compared to ANSI SQL and other SQL products:

+*
-* we use roles as users and as groups, just like ANSI SQL and other SQL products you're familiar with
+   SQream DB has roles as users and as groups, like ANSI SQL and other SQL products a user may be familiar with

+*
-* we have a default permissions system based on the system in Postgres, but with more power.
-In most cases, this allows you to set things up so that every object you create gets permissions set automatically.
+   SQream DB has a default permissions system based on the system in Postgres, but with more power.
+   In most cases, this allows an administrator to set things up so that every object gets permissions set automatically.

-* we don't have row based permissions
+* SQream DB does not have row based permissions

-* we don't have object ownership
+* SQream DB does not have object ownership

 .. http://docs.sqream.com/latest/manual/Content/Guides/Quick_Guides/Quick_guide_to_roles_and_permissions/Quick_guide_to_roles_and_permissions.htm